 There are typically two types of low blood pressure.
 Let’s understand each of them.

-- Postural hypotension: The blood pressure may remain low for a brief period after you get up from a sitting or a sleeping position.
-The condition, also known as orthostatic hypotension, is a result of sitting or lying down for a long period.
-The blood reaches the brain a little late when you suddenly change position to stand.
+Your blood pressure may remain low for a brief period after you get up from a sitting or sleeping position.
+The condition, also known as orthostatic hypotension, is a result of sitting or lying down for a long period of time.
+The blood reaches the brain a little late when you suddenly change your position.

-If you are sleeping or resting on your back, then the pressure is forced on the major blood vessels like vena cava, aorta and others, and this may cause a drop in blood pressure.
-This hypotension happens because of the expanding uterus which may lead to dizziness around the second and third trimester.
+If you are sleeping or resting on your back, then the pressure is forced on the major blood vessels like vena cava, aorta and others, causing a drop in blood pressure.
+This hypotension happens because of the expanding uterus, which may lead to dizziness around the second and third trimester.

 Some reasons that could be the cause of low blood pressure in pregnancy are mentioned below:

-- Dilation of blood vessels.
-The reason behind low blood pressure in the first trimester could be hormonal changes that cause dilation of blood vessels.
+- One of the reasons behind low blood pressure in the first trimester could be hormonal changes that cause dilation of blood vessels.

 - Postural hypotension is caused by the accumulation of blood in the legs, which affects the blood flow to the brain.
 It usually happens while rising from a sitting position or lying position.

-- Anaemia and hypoglycaemia (a condition that causes low blood sugar levels) can also be the reason for low BP during pregnancy.
+- Anaemia and hypoglycemia (a condition that causes low blood sugar levels) can also be the reason for low BP during pregnancy.

-- If you have any heart-related conditions, this could also cause a significant dip in your blood pressure levels.
+- If you have any heart-related conditions, they could also cause a significant dip in your blood pressure levels.

 Other factors include deficiency of vitamin B12 and folic acid.
 The foetus absorbs nutrients from the mother.
-So, the mother is prone to anemia if there is less intake of vitamins or folic acid since this deficiency can slow the blood circulation and cause poor blood pressure.
+Hence, the mother is prone to anaemia if there is less intake of vitamins or folic acid, as this deficiency can slow down blood circulation and cause poor blood pressure.

-- You may experience breathing problems, chest pains, vomiting or an increase in pulse rate.
+- Breathing problems, chest pains, vomiting or an increase in pulse rate.

-- You may experience severe pelvic pain along with a lowered BP.
+- Severe pelvic pain along with a lowered BP.
 This can indicate a ruptured ectopic pregnancy, which could be very dangerous.

 Some of the symptoms mentioned above might subside after you rest or have enough water to drink.
-But make sure you discuss it with a doctor as it could be a sign of health problems which have not yet been detected.
+Make sure you discuss it with a doctor, as it could be a sign of health problems that have not yet been detected.

 The condition can be easily diagnosed with the help of a device used to measure blood pressure.
 For this, an expandable cuff will be put around your arm and a pressure-measuring gauge will be used to calculate the blood pressure.

 While low blood pressure does not pose as much risk as high blood pressure, it still remains a cause for concern during pregnancy.
-Watch out for the risks below if you have been detected with low blood pressure.
+Watch out for the below risks if you have been diagnosed with low blood pressure.

-- Dizziness due to BP may raise the chances of fainting and falling and hurting yourself and the unborn baby.
+- Dizziness due to low blood pressure may raise the chances of fainting, falling and hurting yourself and the unborn baby.

 - If there is a drastic fall in blood pressure, it can reduce the oxygen supply to your body, thus impeding your body’s crucial functions.
 It could be risky for your baby in case there is less supply of oxygen, causing significant damage to the baby’s heart and brain.

-Here are the facts and remedies for the treatment of low blood pressure during pregnancy.
+Here are some facts and remedies for the treatment of low blood pressure during pregnancy.

 There is no treatment prescribed for low blood pressure at the time of pregnancy.
-Even medications are not suggested during pregnancy unless symptoms are serious or there are chances of complications.
-However, it can be controlled with simple changes in lifestyle like exercising to promote blood flow, being careful while getting up after sitting or lying down, and stretching your ankles and feet before you stand up.
+Even medications are not suggested during pregnancy, unless the symptoms are serious or there are chances of complications.
+However, the issue can be controlled with simple changes in lifestyle like exercising to promote blood flow, being careful while getting up after sitting or lying down, and stretching your ankles and feet before you stand up.
 It is noticed that the blood pressure starts rising on its own in the last trimester.

 You can try some of the home remedies for low blood pressure during pregnancy mentioned below.

-- Salt water: It is usually recommended for patients with low BP as the sodium content in salt increases blood pressure.
-But don’t consume too much salt water as it can prove to be detrimental to your health.
-Simply add one-half teaspoon of salt in a glass of water and drink it.
+It is usually recommended for patients with low blood pressure, as the sodium content in salt increases blood pressure.
+However, don’t consume too much salt water, as it can prove to be detrimental to your health.
+Simply add half a teaspoon of salt in a glass of water and drink it.

-- Raisins: The best remedy is to eat raisins – a traditional but excellent way to treat hypotension.
-Soak some raisins in water overnight and consume in the morning on an empty stomach.
+The best remedy is to eat raisins – a traditional but excellent way to treat hypotension.
+Soak some raisins in water overnight and consume them in the morning, on an empty stomach.
 You can also have the water in which the raisins were soaked.
 Follow this for a few weeks or even a month.

-- Basil: Basil contains nutrients like vitamin C, magnesium, potassium, and pantothenic acid, which are good for low blood pressure.
+Basil contains nutrients like vitamin C, magnesium, potassium, and pantothenic acid, which are good for low blood pressure.
 Moreover, it also helps to ease stress.
-You can extract the juice from basil leaves and add a teaspoon of honey and consume this on an empty stomach daily.
-You can simply chew basil leaves in the morning as well.
+You can extract the juice from basil leaves, add a teaspoon of honey, and consume this on an empty stomach, daily.
+You can also simply eat the basil leaves, if you like the taste, every morning.

-- Beetroot Juice: You can drink a cup of beetroot juice for about one week, on a daily basis.
+You can drink a cup of beetroot juice on a daily basis, for about one week.

 Another excellent home remedy is lemon juice, especially if low BP is caused due to dehydration.
-The lemon juice can help in providing energy and enhancing the function of liver along with aiding digestion.
+The lemon juice can help in providing energy and enhancing the function of liver, along with aiding digestion.

-- Fresh carrot juice: Fresh carrot juice can help in improving blood circulation and hence maintain the blood pressure levels.
-You can consume fresh carrot juice along with honey every morning.
+Fresh carrot juice can help in improving blood circulation, and hence, maintain blood pressure levels.
+You can consume fresh carrot juice along with honey, every morning.

 It is the most commonly prescribed remedy.
-This combination may work on adrenal glands that can stabilise the blood pressure.
+This combination may work on the adrenal glands that can stabilise the blood pressure.
 Soak five or six almonds overnight, peel the skin and grind to a smooth paste.
 Add the almond paste to boiled milk and stir it well.
-Consume a cup of almond milk to improve the blood pressure levels.
+Consume a cup of almond milk to improve blood pressure levels.

 Besides these home remedies, you should drink plenty of fluids to keep the condition under control.
 It is best to consult your doctor before you opt for any home remedies.

-Although some studies suggest that the condition of low BP during pregnancy may cause problems such as low birth weight and stillbirth, other researches have revealed that such issues are accompanied by certain other factors and not just low BP.
+Although some studies suggest that the condition of low BP during pregnancy may cause problems such as low birth weight and stillbirth, other researches have revealed that such issues are accompanied by certain other factors, and are not just a result of low BP.